alexrhowe/APOLLO/README.txt

 1000 steps, using the standard format of printing only the last 10% of samples.

 The first line of the output file contains the number of walkers, number of steps, and number of parameters.
+If a layered T-P profile is used, it also includes the number of pressure points, log-minimum pressure, and log-maximum pressure, which are needed to set the bounds on the T-P plot in Plot Apollo.
-The second line is the parameter list as specified in the input file, plus the extra derived parameter for effective temperature.
+The second line is the parameter list as specified in the input file, followed by the derived parameter of effective temperature.
+(The other derived parameters can be computed from the samples file.)
 Subsequent lines list all of the paramters for each sample.
 By default, only the last 10% of samples are printed, after the burn-in, to reduce file sizes.
-The full sample array can be printed by adding the flag "Full" to the "Output" line in the input file.
+However, in serial mode, all of the samples are printed.
+The full sample array can be also printed by adding the flag "Full" to the "Output" line in the input file.

 APOLLO also produces a new input file for the object with the best fit parameters from the retrieval.
 This makes it much easier to feed it back into Makespectrum to plot it.
 (This can't be done directly by APOLLO because of how emcee handles things.)
 This file goes to the work directory and ends with "retrieved.dat"
+NOTE: This file uses the input values for the statistical "End" parameters instead of the best fit values because the best fit values cause APOLLO to crash if it is fed back in directly.

 APOLLO also produces three plots, which go to the "plots" subdirectory:
-1. A waterfall plot of the "basic" parameters such as radius and gravity, with effective temperature added.
+1. A waterfall plot of the "basic" parameters of radius, gravity, and cloud base pressure (if included under Basic), plus four derived parameters: mass, C/O ratio, metallicity, and effective temperature.
 2. A waterfall plot of the molecular abundances.
 3. A plot of the retrieved temperature-pressure profile with 1-sigma limits.

+NOTE: By default, the waterfall plots set the boundaries such that 99% of the samples fall within the histograms, depending on your results, you may need to change this value.
+This can be done by remaking the plots with Plot Apollo and using the optional final command line argument to specify a different confidence interval.

 Makespectrum outputs a full-resolution spectrum file.
 Commented sections of the code also create spectra in JWST's spectroscopic and photometric modes.
 For